SoftServedWeb-com/dev-thing/README.md

 # Local Node

-Local Node is an opens source alterative to LocalWP but for Node JS Applications.
+Local Node is an open source LocalWP but for Node JS Applications.
 Effortlessly manage your Node JS applications with a simple and intuitive interface.

 ## Table of Contents